-- December 2016 – Fishers Reintroduced at Mount Rainier National Park
+- December 2016: Fishers reintroduced at Mount Rainier National Park

 Fisher reintroductions begin

 In late 2015, the first phase of a multi-year fisher reintroduction project began on federal lands in Washington’s Cascades.
-Approximately 80 fishers will be released into the state’s south and central Cascades from December 2015 through February 2017.
-The releases will occur on the Gifford Pinchot National Forest and in Mount Rainier National Park.
-Two to three years later (likely beginning in late 2017), releases are planned to follow in the North Cascades in North Cascades National Park Service Complex and in Mount Baker-Snoqualmie National Forest.
+Approximately 80 fishers were released into our state’s south and central Cascades from December 2015 through February 2017.
+The releases occurred first on the Gifford Pinchot National Forest and then in Mount Rainier National Park.
+Since then, fisher reproduction has been documented in the South Cascades, and individual animals have been confirmed roaming as far north as I-90 and as far south as Mount Adams.

 The Implementation Plan for Reintroducing Fishers to the Cascade Mountain Range in Washington is available at: http://wdfw.wa.gov/publications/01556/ and more information is available at: http://wdfw.wa.gov/conservation/fisher/.